-The Swift is our newly developed terrestrial autonomous recording unit.
-The goal of this development effort was to build a small, lightweight, and cost-effective acoustic recorder that is easy to use.
-Our hope is that this unit will enable not only researchers, but also hobbyists and enthusiasts, from around the world to collect acoustics data in support of wildlife conservation efforts.
+Swift autonomous recording units are our main platform for collecting terrestrial passive acoustic data for research and conservation.
+The vision behind developing Swift units was to build a small, lightweight, and cost-effective acoustic recorder that is low cost and easy to use.
+In addition to supporting researchers, the Swift platform enables hobbyists and enthusiasts from around the world to collect acoustics data in support of wildlife conservation efforts.

 Swifts have already been deployed on every continent.
 Based on user feedback, we are constantly improving the design and functionality of the unit.
 We are proud of the fact that all of the components of the Swift recorder (electronics, microphones, etc.) have been developed in-house at the Cornell Lab of Ornithology.